-For 2019, Film Daily are campaigning for lost shows that we believe deserve a second chance.
-Keep your eyes out later this year for the triumphant returns of Shadowhunters and Killjoys before their premature season finales – but there are so many series that haven’t even received the simple courtesy of a completed narrative.
+Today Film Daily is campaigning for lost shows we believe deserve a second chance.
+In 2019 Shadowhunters & Killjoys triumphantly returned after their premature season finales – but there are so many series that haven’t even received the simple courtesy of a completed narrative.

 Dark Matter is one such show.
 After delivering a thrilling season finale leaving questions unanswered and plot threads dangling – not to mention that huge cliffhanger – SyFy suddenly hit the brakes on season four with little to no explanation.

-After three seasons, Dark Matter has grown from humble beginnings into a sprawling and immersive science fiction world populated by characters that mean everything to its fans.
+After three seasons, Dark Matter grew from humble beginnings into a sprawling & immersive science fiction world populated by characters that mean everything to its fans.
 We’ve spoken to a few of those dedicated viewers to find out how much the show means to them, and why they think Dark Matter deserves a second chance.

-Twitter user @RazaArrows rightfully points out the crew and actors were already in the deep end for season 4.
+As Twitter user @RazaArrows rightfully pointed out, the crew & actors were already in the deep end for season 4.
 “The frustrating thing about the cancellation was the writers and production crew were getting ready for season 4 (as season 3 had been so successful) and then next thing we hear is it’s been cancelled with no reason or comment from SyFy.”

 We’re big champions of fan conventions at Film Daily, as they consistently manage to support fandoms across the country while providing a platform for dedicated viewers to meet their heroes. @RazaArrows was able to attend “the most amazing Starfury Invasion last year.
 My first ever convention.
 I met so many of my fellow Dark Matter Twitter friends.
 Plus, I was lucky enough to meet Alex Mallari Jr, Jodelle Ferland, Roger Cross, and Jeff Teravainen.”